 - Income – In the past, the maximum deduction could only be obtained by those earning up to $65,000, with those earning up to $80,000 getting a discounted deduction, and anyone over $80,000 not being eligible for the deduction at all.
 However, the student loan interest deduction 2019 requirements have been upgraded: now, you can earn up to $70,000 and still get the full amount or up to $85,000 for a discounted deduction.
 These amounts refer to your modified adjusted gross income (MAGI).

 - Loan – You need to have taken out a qualified student loan in order to apply for this tax deduction.
 The loan needs to have been taken out purely to cover education expenses.
 In addition, the qualifying loan needs to have been taken out for you, your spouse, or a dependent of yours.
-If you’re a parent who took out a parent student loan, then the student must have been in at least half-time higher education at the time.
+If you’re a parent who took out a parent student loan, then the student must have been enrolled in at least half-time higher education at the time.
 Of course, the loan also needs to be in your name, with a legal obligation for you to repay it.

 - Interest – You need to have paid interest on the student loan during the tax year for which you’re applying for the student loan interest tax deduction.

-- Filing Status – You won’t qualify for this tax deduction if you are classed as a dependent on someone else’s tax return.
+- Filing Status – You won’t qualify for this tax deduction if you are classified as a dependent on someone else’s tax return.
 You also won’t qualify if you’re filing taxes under the Married Filing Separately status.
-You must be single, head of household, married filing jointly, or qualifying widow(er).
+You must be single, head of household, married filing jointly, or a qualifying widow(er).

 All About Form 1098-E